You are here

 ACP Fellowship is primarily achieved through advancement from ACP Membership.* Fellows are authorized to use the letters FACP (Fellow of the American College of Physicians) in connection with their professional activities for as long as their membership remains current.
 FACP is a federally registered service mark and is defined as providing recognition by way of an honorific.
 Fellows of the American College of Physicians have the right to vote, hold office, and sponsor applicants for Membership and Fellowship.

-For more information or to apply for ACP Fellowship, visit this site
+For more information or to apply for ACP Fellowship, visit this page

 Idaho Chapter Facebook Page

-Please visit the Idaho Chapter's Facebook page .
-The page currently has over 100 followers from all over the world and is updated daily with health news, interesting tidbits, and local news.
-Please feel free to let the executive director Kelly Hess know if you have any health care related events you would like advertised on the page.
+Please visit the Idaho Chapter's Facebook .
+The page currently has over 150 followers from all over the world and is updated daily with health news, interesting tidbits, and local news.
+Please feel free to let the executive director Kelly Hess know if you have any health care related events you would like mentioned on the page.
 We also have a Twitter account: @IDAHOACP1